 Check with student services at your college or sixth form to see what financial help is available to you.
 This can include lunch vouchers, bus passes, 16-18 bursary, and help with childcare costs.
 You should not have to pay exam or enrolment fees for your first level 1 or level 2 qualifications.
 If you are being asked for money for your course, contact your social worker/personal adviser.

 - If you are in full-time education or training you will be eligible for the 16 -19 Bursary.
 For Cambridgeshire and Peterborough colleges we offer a unique extended bursary that supports care leavers in further education up to the age of 22.
 To find out more and to see if your college offers the extended bursary, please visit the Looked After Child/Care Leaver section of your college's website, or contact your college directly.

-- If you are in independent living or semi-independent accommodation, we will provide you with a stationary pack.
+- If you are in independent living or semi-independent accommodation, we will provide you with a stationery pack.
 You will get this pack at the start of each academic year.

-- To help you get to and from college, we can fund a bicycle, helmet, lock and lights from Halfords for you.
+- To help you get to and from college, we can sometimes provide additional funding for a bicycle, helmet, lock, and lights in certain circumstances.

 - You may be eligible for educational transport.
 Please see more options for Post 16 Transportation